 The average academic study load for undergraduate students is 15 units per quarter, to yield 180 units by the time of graduation.
 The minimum full-time study load is 12 units, but students will not graduate in four years if they enroll in the minimum number of units each quarter.
 Students who are not able to carry at least 12 units per quarter must petition and receive approval prior to enrolling in a deficit program.
-Undergraduate students who have submitted their petitions to the College of Creative Studies for a deficit program of 10 or fewer units prior to the first day of instruction may be considered for a 50 percent reduction of the educational fee and nonresident tuition, subject to approval of the Office of the Registrar.
+Undergraduate students who have submitted their petitions to the College of Creative Studies for a deficit program of 10 or fewer units prior to the first day of instruction may petition for a Partial Fee Reduction, subject to approval of the Office of the Registrar.
 Only those students with verifiable reasons of employment, health, or family responsibility or students who have declared candidacy for graduation for the requested quarter will be eligible for the fee reduction.
 Deficit program approval does not constitute automatic approval of fee reduction.
 Students in the College of Creative Studies may petition for permanent approval of deficit programs (that is, for permanent part-time status).